Introduction

 F2 doctors remain under clinical supervision (as do all doctors in training) but take on increasing responsibility for patient care.
 F2 doctors begin to make management decisions as part of their progress towards independent practice.
 F2 doctors further develop their core generic skills and contribute more to the education and training of the wider healthcare workforce, for example nurses, medical students, and less experienced doctors.

-At the end of the training programme F2, doctors will have begun to demonstrate clinical effectiveness, leadership and the decision-making responsibilities that are essential for hospital and general practice/specialty training.
-Satisfactory completion of F2 will lead to the award of a Foundation Programme Certificate of Completion (FPCC) which indicates that the doctor is ready to enter a Core, Specialty or General Practice training programme.
+At the end of the training programme, F2 doctors will have begun to demonstrate clinical effectiveness, leadership and the decision-making responsibilities that are essential for hospital and general practice/specialty training.
+Satisfactory completion of F2 will lead to the award of a Foundation Programme Certificate of Completion (FPCC), which indicates that the doctor is ready to enter a Core, Specialty or General Practice training programme.